What is Laser Metal Fusion?

 The completed work must be removed from the build plate and finished.
 Usually, the surface retains a granular appearance and must be polished.
 Normally this is carried out using a lower power laser beam that delivers sufficient energy to melt the surface peaks, a process known as “laser polishing”.

-Many alternative metals can be used
+Which alternative metals can be used?

 Typical metals used in the laser fusion manufacture include:

 - Precious metals – gold, platinum, palladium, gold-platinum alloys

 While it is possible to produce small components in hours, more substantial parts can take several weeks and usually it is vital to avoid interrupting the cycle.